-The RMS error values for the images in Figure 6 were between 4.2 and 5.2% for all configurations, that is in this sense there was not any significant difference among the investigated configurations.
+The RMS error values for the images in Fig. 6 were between 4.2% and 5.2% for all configurations, i.e., in this sense, there was no significant difference among the investigated configurations.

 Figure 7 presents the effect of the MOST procedure.
-In the first row in Figure 7 the MOST results made of the combination of the P-Dp and Dp-Dp configuration results are shown for both the Ω m and 140 Ω m prism models.
+In the first row in Figure 7, the MOST results made of the combination of the P-Dp and Dp-Dp configuration results are shown for both the 160- Ω m and 140- Ω m prism models.
 This configuration combination contains 1540 data points.
-For the 160 Ω m prism the MOST result is more convincing than the results of the simultaneous configurations (Fig. 6), but it still contains a lot of artefacts.
-The MOST result made of the γ{112} , γ{113} and γ{114} configurations (Fig. 7, second row) is much more convincing in spite of that this combination contains only about 30% less, 1020 data points.
-The resistivity values of the artefacts are in this case not comparable with that of the real anomaly and it became sharper and more characteristic than in the individual images (Fig. 6).
-The quality of the image could be even further improved by stacking all of these configurations (Fig. 7, third row), but thus the measurement becomes less economic.
+For the 160- Ω m prism, the MOST result is more convincing than the results of the simultaneous configurations (Fig. 6), but it still contains a lot of artefacts.
+The MOST result made of the γ{112} , γ{113} , and γ{114} configurations (Fig. 7, second row) is much more convincing, in spite of the fact that this combination contains only about 30% less 1020 data points.
+The resistivity values of the artefacts are in this case not comparable with that of the real anomaly, and it became sharper and more characterized than in the individual images (Fig. 6).
+The quality of the image could be even further improved by stacking all of these configurations (Fig. 7, third row), but the measurement thus becomes less economic.

-The situation is about the same for the 140 Ω m prism model (Fig. 7, right column).
+The situation is about the same for the 140- Ω m prism model (Fig. 7, right column).
 The MOST procedure led to reasonable image for both (traditional-, and γ{11n} -) configuration combinations.
-In this case even the combination of all configurations (Fig. 7, third row) seem to be reasonable if the aim is to get high quality image even among very wrong conditions.
-Disregarding from the artefact at the end of the profile the prism was clearly detected in this way and its all geometrical parameters that are its horizontal and vertical positions and even its size are satisfactory.
+In this case, even the combination of all configurations (Fig. 7, third row) seems to be reasonable if the aim is to get high-quality image even among very wrong conditions.
+Disregarding the artefacts at the end of the profile, the prism was clearly detected in this way, and all its geometrical parameters that are its horizontal and vertical positions and even its size are satisfactory.

-374 If artefacts do not disappear even after carrying out the MOST procedure it is still possible to 375 use other geophysical techniques or apply direct procedures to decrease the uncertanity of the 376 interpretation.
+If artefacts do not disappear even after carrying out the MOST procedure, it is still possible to use other geophysical techniques or apply direct procedures to decrease the uncertanity of the interpretation.

-Summarising the results of Figures 6 and 7 it can be stated that while the traditional Dp-Dp-, and Stummer configurations proved to be well usable if the resistivity contrast was larger (500 Ω m), the γ{11n} configurations proved to be more and more fruitful in comparison with the traditional configurations if the contrast was smaller (160, 140 Ω m).
-The advantageous features of the γ{11n} configurations became especially spectacular by combining them using the MOST procedure.
-The application of the γ{11n} configurations and applying the MOST procedure is therefore highly recommended in case if a small impact anomaly should be found in a noisy environment.
+Summarizing the results of Figures 6 and 7, it can be stated that although the traditional Dp-Dp and Stummer configurations proved to be well usable if the resistivity contrast was larger (500 Ω m), the γ{11n} configurations proved to be more and more fruitful in comparison with the traditional configurations if the contrast was smaller (160, 140 Ω m).
+The advantageous features of the γ{11n} configurations became especially spectacular by combining them using the MOST